Oliviaparkerva/reactnd-project-myreads-starter/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Useful Links

+In order to build this application I found assistance at the following helpful links:

+Walkthroughs: